tkohn/project-helper/README.md

-# project-manager
+# project-helper

-Describe projects via yaml and use one command line ui to checkout all necessary projects.
-This should make your life easier ;-)
+Describe projects via yaml and use one command line ui to clone all needed projects.
+This could make your life easier.